nuscien/trivial/Core/README.md

 ### Hash

-For hash, you can call `HashUtilities.ComputeHashString` function to get hash and `HashUtilities.Verify` to verify.
+For hash algorithm (e.g. SHA-2, SHA-3), you can call `HashUtilities.ToHashString` function to get hash from a plain string and call `HashUtilities.Verify` to verify.

 ### Access token